Anyolite/anyolite/README.md

 * [ ] Struct hashes are now ignored for referencing
 * [X] Option hash for reference table instead of flags
+* [X] Consistent naming for mruby hooks

 #### Safety

 * [ ] More stable type casting
+* [ ] Structs with equal hash values do not interfere anymore

 #### Usability